impuremaths/impuremaths.github.io/_posts/2021-03-17-understanding-feynmans-license-plate.md

 The fundamental question posed by the FLP fallacy is: When is someone pulling the strings?
 When is it reasonable to suspect that a willful agent has planted the coins and dice governing what you have witnessed?

-We can divide the list of thought experiments as follows.
+We can partition the above list as follows.
 For the following, suspicion would be fallacious:

 0. Feynman's license plate ARW 357.
 2. Winning the lottery.